QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: Conclusions and Future Work

-Our work leaves several \textbf{open questions} for future investigation: \begin{itemize}[leftmargin=*] \item QCircuitNet is a benchmarking dataset for LLMs.
+Our work leaves several open questions for future investigation: \begin{itemize}[leftmargin=6mm] \item While QCircuitBench is designed as a benchmark, its structure also supports training objectives.
 It is of general interest to extend benchmarking to training, which will help LLMs better maneuver quantum algorithm design.
-We have implemented advanced algorithms such as the Generalized Simon's Problem, but this in general needs implementations of more advanced algorithms to make it a more meaningful training dataset.
+We have implemented advanced algorithms such as the Generalized Simon's Problem, but further coverage of more advanced algorithms will make it more impactful.

-\item Since quantum algorithms have fundamental difference from classical algorithms, novel fine-tuning methods to attempt quantum algorithm design and quantum circuit implementation, or even developments of new quantum algorithms by LLMs are solicited.
+\item As quantum algorithms differ fundamentally from classical ones, novel fine-tuning methods and model architectures may be required.
+These could focus on quantum-specific inductive biases, hybrid neural-symbolic pipelines, or even autonomous quantum algorithm discovery via LLMs, potentially enabling generative models to contribute novel quantum methods. \end{itemize}

-\item Currently, variational quantum algorithms~\citep{cerezo2021variational} can already be implemented on near-term NISQ machines~\citep{preskill2018quantum}.
-It would be also of general interest to extend QCircuitNet to contain the design and implementation of variational quantum algorithms. \end{itemize}